Aviation Pioneers from Rockford

 Rockford has had a long-standing connection to aviation from early 20th century aviators to aerospace manufacturers today.

-Also featured in the Aviation Gallery is the remarkable story of Rockford’s own Bessica Raiche, who was the first accredited woman in America to pilot an airplane solo on September 16, 1910.
+Also featured in the Aviation Gallery is the remarkable story of Rockford’s own Bessica Raiche (pictured below), who was the first accredited woman in America to pilot an airplane solo on September 16, 1910.